spinnaker/spinnaker.github.io/guides/developer/plugins/frontend.md

 // other configuration ...
 ```

-### Creating distribution files
+### Create distribution files

-A requires two files to be installable, a `repositories.json` file
-which represents a set of pointers to plugin files, and a `plugins.json` file
-which lists all versions of a particular plugin.
+Spinnaker needs a `repositories.json` file and a `plugins.json` file to install a plugin. `repositories.json` represents a set of pointers to plugin files, and `plugins.json` lists all versions of a particular plugin.
+See the [Plugin Users Guide]({% link guides/user/plugins/index.md %}) for more information.

 The format of the `repositories.json` file looks like this: